 Sustainability starts at the source.

-This section focuses on the inputs: the raw materials, the ethics of the labour, and the ecological footprint left behind.
-How we make things matters — because fashion begins long before the garment is worn.
+We assess raw materials, labour ethics, and ecological impact - because fashion begins long before the garment is worn.

 [Who's involved]